 When it comes to the best cheap phones, the OnePlus Nord vs Samsung Galaxy S20 FE have long held their place as part of the conversation – and even though they're not current gen (there's the OnePlus Nord 2 and Galaxy S21 FE instead), these handsets are still relevant, and a relative bargain!

 The OnePlus Nord set the stage for a stronger focus on the mid-range from OnePlus, setting off a series of phones that have since included the OnePlus Nord N10 5G – staying below the flagship level of the likes of the OnePlus 8 Pro and costing significantly less.

-Meanwhile, the Samsung Galaxy S20 FE (which appears to stand for Fan Edition, even though it actually makes the S20 more tempting to the masses) is a more affordable version of the standard Samsung Galaxy S20, easily making it one of the best Samsung phones.
+Meanwhile, the Samsung Galaxy S20 FE (which stands for Fan Edition, even though it actually makes the standard Galaxy S20 more tempting to the masses) is a more affordable version of the flagship, easily making it one of the best Samsung phones.

 OnePlus Nord vs Samsung Galaxy S20 FE: Design and screen

 Both these phones are fairly recognisable as coming from their respective manufacturers, and they both look pretty similar to each other too.
 Those similarities extend to the screen: the S20 FE's 6.5-inch, 1080x2400-pixel OLED screen is just a shade bigger than the 6.44-inch, 1080x2400-pixel OLED screen sported by the OnePlus Nord.
 It's the Samsung phone that edges it in terms of refresh rate, though: up to 120Hz rather than up to 90Hz on the OnePlus.